 … one of the great problems that the Negro confronts is his lack of power.
 From the old plantations of the South to the newer ghettos of the North, the Negro has been confined to a life of voicelessness and powerlessness.
 Stripped of the right to make decisions concerning his life and destiny, he has been subject to the authoritarian and sometimes whimsical decisions of the white power structure.
 The plantation and the ghetto were created by those who had power both to confine those who had no power and to perpetuate their powerlessness.
 The problem of transforming the ghetto is, therefore, a problem of power—a confrontation between the forces of power demanding change and the forces of power dedicated to preserving the status quo. … Power, properly understood, is the ability to achieve purpose.
 It is the strength required to bring about social, political or economic changes.
 In this sense power is not only desirable but necessary in order to implement the demands of love and justice. … There is nothing essentially wrong with power.
 The problem is that in America power is unequally distributed.
 (King 1968, 37 – 38)

-The remedy, accordingly, was understood to be redistribution of social, legal, and political power, liberation of subordinate communities from the domination of the White community, and a reparations model of justice intended to democratically transfer illegitimately appropriated power and resources from colonizer to colonized, as opposed to the liberal integrationist vision of absorption of Black institutions and norms into White institutions and norms (though legal integration remained a strategy toward this end for many).
+The remedy, accordingly, was understood to be redistribution of social, legal, and political power, liberation of subordinate communities from the domination of the White community, and a reparations model of justice intended to democratically transfer illegitimately appropriated power and resources from colonizer to colonized.
+Even those, like Dr. King, who opposed the segregationist tendencies of some Black nationalists also opposed the liberal integrationist vision of absorption of Black institutions and norms into White institutions and norms.
+In King’s words,

 Derrick Bell, the first tenured Black professor at Harvard Law, became a central figure in the development of CRT given his unique relationship to both of these ideologies.
 In accordance with the liberal integrationist analysis, Dr. Bell had himself litigated nearly 300 school desegregation cases at the height of the CRM, enforcing the Court’s dictates under Brown v.
 Board of Education to end segregation.
 But, consistent with his more radical traditional Black nationalist understanding of civil rights, Dr. Bell eventually came to see the limitations of such litigation.
 Shortly following Brown and the passage of the Civil Rights Acts, the measurable disparity between Black and White Americans in wealth, income, education, home-ownership, and nearly every other social and economic category had not only proven persistent, but many hard-fought gains appeared to be in retrenchment.
 Further, through the analytics of liberal integrationism, these vast society-wide social and economic disparities were quickly becoming rationalized as legitimate, natural, and even just.
 With formal barriers removed, according to much of American society by the 1980s, any continued racial disparity could be attributed to some form of racial inferiority, whether it be nature, culture, or behavior.